riverlane/pauli_lcu/README.md

 array([[0.+0.j, 1.+0.j],
        [2.+0.j, 3.+0.j]])
 ```
+However, keep in mind that if you used `pauli_lcu.pauli_coefficients_lexicographic()`,
+you can't use `inverse_pauli_decomposition` since it's not implemented for lexicographically ordered arrays.

 We also added ZX-decomposition which can be used in Qiskit (you need it to install qiskit for this example):